-But other SEOs who worry about being spammy, go with the “one H1 per page” rule of thumb.
-When a client asked about this topic, we reassessed our multiple H1 best practices.
+But other SEOs who worry about being spammy, go with a single h1 tag rule of thumb.
+When a client asked about this topic, we re-assessed our multiple H1 best practices.
 We had to establish where we stood on this matter.
-We wrote this blog post with the input of fellow SEOs and web designers via social media.
+We wrote this blog post with the input of fellow SEOs, and web designers via social media.

-We (SEOs, writers, and web designers/developers alike) always say H1 tags are similar to how an article’s title is structured.
+We (SEOs, writers, and web designers/developers alike) always say that tag usages are similar to how an article’s title is structured.
 Because of this, it makes sense that Google would use them as signals or contextual clues towards your subject matter.
-They help search engines better understand what the page, article, or piece of content is about.
+They help search engines better understand what the content of the page, article, or piece is about.

 Technical SEOs then put their spin on this fact.
-The old-school way of “optimizing” HTML header tags and H1 tags for better rankings was to stuff them with keywords and place several on one page.
+The old-school way of “optimizing” HTML header tags and H1 tags for better search rankings was to do keyword research and then stuff those keywords many times on one piece of content.
 Google was aware of this tactic.
-What followed was the tactical portion of the SEO industry performing experiments on the value of H1 tags, most of which were convoluted and had inconclusive results.
+What followed was the tactical portion of the SEO industry performing experiments on the value of H1 tags, most of which was convoluted and had inconclusive results.

 For as long as I can remember, there have been contradicting articles proclaiming the H1 has no power, to only the first H1 matters, to all H1s have a huge impact.
 The eventual general conclusion was akin to, “Google is on to us – only use one H1 tag and make sure it’s keyword rich.”
 I would argue that that is where half the SEO industry is today.

-- An H1 should always be in the first section of the page’s content (usually the logo or header area)
+- An H1 should always be in the first section of the page’s content (usually the logo or the level heading area).

-- H2 tags are used as HTML headings to detail an outline to support the H1 section label, with H3 etc. following
+- H2 tags are used as HTML head elements to detail an outline to support the H1 section label, with H3 etc. following.

 Now, this is the same article created using HTML5 document standards:

-So what do these two examples show?
-In a simplified nutshell, the reason why it’s OK to use multiple H1 tags in an HTML5 document is because of elements such as the <article> and <header> tags.
+So what do these two HTML tag examples show?
+In a simplified nutshell, the reason why it’s OK to use multiple header tags in an HTML5 document is that of elements such as the <article> and <header> tags.
 These HTML tags tell search engines that they should treat those sections as separate articles.